PeteCookson/Wicka/README.md

         AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
         AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
     ```
-- On Heroku, add the AWS keys to the Config Variables (they can be found in the csv file you downloaded earlier).
+- On Render, add the AWS keys to the Config Variables (they can be found in the csv file you downloaded earlier).
 Also, add USE_AWS and set it to True.
 - Remove the DISABLE_COLLECTSTATIC from the variables.
 - In GitPod, create a file called custom_storages.py and add:
     ```